rufinag/smart-waste-management-system/README.md

 #### video_record.py
 Python code to capture and write video data in real time.
 This was used to compile the data set used to train the model used in this project.

+#### EAI_final_project_model.ipynb
+This file contains splitting the data into training, validation, and test sets using a stratfied split.
+It also contains model development and training as well as reducing the size of the model by converting into a TensorFlow Lite model and using post-training quantization.
+In this file the base model and all the optimized models are also tested on the test dataset.